 These hours are limited to promote academic focus while allowing for financial and practical support.

-The working hour limitations are set by the Australian Government Department of Home Affairs.
+The working hour limitations are set by the The Department of Home Affairs.

 These rules apply to all international students studying full-time in a registered course.